patritzenfeld/flex-tasks/README.md

 In Autotool, you can select the task type `Flex` to input a task configuration.
 A default is given, which can be edited or completely overwritten by one of the sample tasks in this repository (or your own).
 For task development, consider using the provided test script in `flex-tasks/tasks`.
 Please refer to its own readme file.

-The generic parsers and input forms can be used as a standalone feature, independently from Autotool.
+The generic parsers and input forms can be used as a standalone feature, independently of Autotool.

 ## Running local tests